zanko-mezdrichki/Double-Pendulum-Simulation-Using-PINN/README.md

     ```
 4. Enter the configuration values when prompted.

-## ⚙️ Parameters & Configuration
+# Parameters & Configuration

-On startup, `main.py` will prompt you to configure the simulation and model.
-This is key for experimenting with the system's chaotic nature.

 - **Initial Conditions:** $\theta_1$, $\dot{\theta}_1$, $\theta_2$, $\dot{\theta}_2$
 - **Physical Properties:** $m_1$, $m_2$, $L_1$, $L_2$, $g$
-- **Model Hyperparameters:** Time of the simmulation, number of time points considered, learning rate, epochs.
+- **Model Hyperparameters:** Duration of the simulation, number of time points considered, learning rate, epochs.

-## 🕹️ Preview
+# Preview

-For more details and results, see double_pendulum.pdf(highly recommended).
+For more details and results, see **double_pendulum.pdf** (highly recommended).

 In the preview folder there are images showing the training history and the comparison between angles calculated with the two methods with default parameters.